GolchehrehMarjan/Quantum-Computing/README.md

 # Quantum-Computing
-A collection of quantum computing algorithms, implementations, and simulations developed using MATLAB, Python, and various quantum computing framewo
+A collection of quantum computing algorithms, implementations, and simulations developed using MATLAB, Python, and various quantum computing framework